artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 The GraphQL spec does not handle form data, and so if you need to send along files to upload to your server with a mutation, you'll want to use the uploadables API in Relay when you commit the mutation.

-This will get passed to your network interface, where you'll need to change your request body to use FormData instead of as JSON string.
+Adding uploadables in a mutation will inevitably get passed to your network interface, where you'll need to change your request body to use FormData instead of the JSON string above:

 ```js
 function getRequestBodyWithUploadables(request, variables, uploadables) {